-We tested different quantile sets $\Psi{0.XY}$ to see which one can reliably be considered to provide a nominally "cloud free" global observational dataset, and chose the Q0.90 average (ie defined as averaged over the $\Psi{0.90}$ set, which spans $Q{0.90}$ to $Q{1.00}$ ) as the one to use for the rest of this paper, unless explicitly stated otherwise.
+We tested different quantile sets $\Psi{0.XY}$ to see which one can reliably be considered to provide a nominally "cloud free" global observational dataset, and chose the Q0.90 average (ie defined as averaged over the $\Psi{0.90}$ set, which spans Q0.90 to Q1.00) as the one to use for the rest of this paper, unless explicitly stated otherwise.
 The tests primarily involved comparisons to scenes produced by the uniform/clear sky filter described in (Strow & DeSouza-Machado, 2020) for the same August 27, 2012 - September 11, 2012 sixteen day timespan.
-This latter filter selects clear scenes by both testing for uniformity (to within 0.5 K) across a $3 \times 3$ grouping of AIRS scenes and also using a criteria that the observed window channel observations should be within $\pm 4$ K of clear-sky simulations using thermodynamic parameters supplied by reanalysis models.
-The results are shown in the left hand plot of Figure 2, plotted on a $1^{\circ} \times 1^{\circ}$ grid.
+This latter filter selects clear scenes by both testing for uniformity (to within 0.5 K) across a 3×3 grouping of AIRS scenes and also using a criteria that the observed window channel observations should be within \pm 4 K of clear-sky simulations using thermodynamic parameters supplied by reanalysis models.
+The results are shown in the left hand plot of Figure 2, plotted on a 1°× 1° grid.
 We note in this plot the uniform/clear scenes that are plotted are limited to those over ocean, and for solar zenith less than 90 °(daytime), which automatically filtered out many of the views over the (wintertime) Southern Polar region.
 Immediately apparent are the gaps produced by the uniform/clear filter e.g. in the Tropical West Pacific or off the western coasts of continents where there are clouds.
-The gaps can be changed by e.g. changing the 4K threshold to allow more or fewer scenes through the filter.
+The gaps can be changed by e.q. changing the 4K threshold to allow more or fewer scenes through the filter.